tranduytoan/Genshin-Auto/README.md

    - **REMEMBER: DONT SHARE YOUR COOKIES WITH ANYONE!!!!**

 **Optional:**
-- `GIST_ID` - [GitHub Gist](https://gist.github.com/) ID for log storage (you will need to create one, learn how to create a gist and get the gist id)
-- `GIST_TOKEN` - Github Personal Access Token (See [docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)): This token requires only a single scope: gist.
-Avoid selecting multiple scopes to maintain security.
-You can set the expiration time as needed—just note that once the token expires, you'll have to generate a new one and update the GIST_TOKEN secret accordingly.
 - `DISCORD_WEBHOOK_URL` - Discord webhook URL for notifications (If you don't know what this is, see: [Discord Webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks))
-> If you do not provide the optional secrets, the workflow will still function normally, but related features (such as logging to Gist or sending Discord notifications) will be skipped.
+> If you do not provide the optional secrets, the workflow will still function normally, but related features will be skipped.

 ### 3. Enable Actions